An unofficial version of the Python glossary (official glossary) that's meant for average Python users.

 A method that's called automatically when a new class instance is made.

-After calling a class, Python makes a new class instance and calls the
+After calling a class, Python creates a new class instance and calls the

-__init__ (a dunder method) on that new instance.
+__init__ method (a dunder method) on that new instance.

 This method should accept the same arguments that the class accepts.